snorreks/nx-cloud-functions-deployer/README.md

 ## Cloud cache

 The plugin will detect changes on the deployed functions locally.
 But it is also possible to cache the changes for the deployed functions on your own server.
-To do this create a file in the project directory called `functions-cache.dev.ts` and `functions-cache.prod.ts`.
+To do this create a file in the project directory called `functions-cache.ts`.
 The file needs to export two function `fetch` and `update` which will be called by the plugin.
+Note you will also get the environments, so you can use process.env, if you want to hide production secrets for fetching/updating the cache.

 ```typescript
 import type {